Nourish a Healthy Child & a Healthy Weight

 You want to make sure you’re not making these mistakes with feeding, as they can derail your child’s healthful eating.

-You need a consistent feeding strategy for your family.
+You need a consistent and diplomatic feeding strategy for your family.
 And, if you get off track (which you will…) you have to know how to get back on track.

 You also have to keep a positive dialogue about food going, so that your child doesn’t get the wrong impression about it—that it’s bad, unhealthy, or forbidden.